hilkeheremans/react-router/docs/installation/add-to-a-website.md

 // index.js
 import React from 'react';
 import ReactDOM from 'react-dom';
-import { BrowserRouter as Router } from 'react-router-dom';
+import { BrowserRouter as Router } from '@thinman/react-router-dom';
 import App from './App.js';
 ```